GordonAnderson/ACOM.py/README.md

 The A/B switch can be removed and a custom cable constructed becasue the two CAT interfaces use different pin in the ACOM accessory connector.

+The Dist folder has both a MAC and PC standalone program you can dowload and run.
+There were built using py installer.
+When running on a PC you will get virus warnings from windows defender.
+This is a know issue with py installer.
+You can and should create an exclusion for ACOM.exe in defender to resolve the issue.

 Please contact me if you find any bugs or would like to see additional features added to this application.

   Revision history